Elliot Lake Vikings (2014): History

 The 2018–19 NOJHL season saw head coach Corey Bricknell step down to take a head coaching job in Hungary and was replaced by assistant coach Trevor Ritchie.
 The team finished with a 21–32–1–2 record.
 Just before the end of the regular season, the local civic centre in Elliot Lake saw its roof collapse, which saw the City of Elliot Lake close Centennial Arena and force the Wildcats to play their remaining home games in Blind River.

 The 2019–20 NOJHL season brought it in a new head coach in Gord Ouimet, but there was still uncertainty that was Centennial Arena was going to be ready in time after the roof of the arena of the 53-year-old building was replaced.
 The Wildcats got off to slow start and never recovered, on December 6, 2019, Gord Ouimet was let go as head coach and was replaced by Taureen White.
 The team ended up in last place, with a 7–46–3 record.

 The team took a one-year leave of absence during the 2020–21 NOJHL season.

 In the 2021–22 season, under new management, the team was rebranded as the Elliot Lake Red Wings.
 The team ended the regular season with a 17-29-1-1 record before falling in the divisional round to the Blind River Beavers.

 In 2022–23, the team hired Chris Keleher as head coach.
 The team performed slightly better than the previous year, ending the regular season with a 20-35-1-2 record, however, they placed last in their division and did not qualify for the playoffs.

-In 2023–24, the team was renamed the Elliot Lake Vikings, a call-back to Elliot Lake's first junior team of the same name.
+In 2023–24, the club was rebranded as the Elliot Lake Vikings, a call-back to Elliot Lake's first junior team of the same name.
 Two days into the regular season, the team's home arena closed due to "structural concerns".
 The team relocated to the Massey and District Community Centre some 45 mi away in Blind River.
 The team's head coach and general manager, Chris Keleher, departed midseason and was replaced by Jon Campbell.

-In 2024-25, Mike Nesbitt was hired as the team's head coach and general manager.
-On 31 December 2024, the league announced that the team was taking a leave of absence for the remainder of the 2024–25 NOJHL season due to "extenuating circumstances resulting from the ongoing closure of Rogers Arena, formerly Centennial Arena in Elliot Lake."
+In 2024–25, Mike Nesbitt was hired as the team's head coach and general manager.
+On 31 December 2024, the league announced that the team was taking a leave of absence for the remainder of the season due to "extenuating circumstances resulting from the ongoing closure of Rogers Arena, formerly Centennial Arena in Elliot Lake."
 This was later extended through the 2025–26 season.
+The club was reinstated for the 2026–27 NOJHL season.